PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 result adapters rather than duplicating manager and result-aggregation plumbing.

+The common runner can append normalized internal events to `ConversionSession.diagnostics`.
+Every event carries the stable pass ID, phase, status, iteration count, changed flag, cycle flag, and precondition-skip flag.
+Transactional invariant failures use `PassInvariantError`, a `RuntimeError`-compatible type that retains the pass ID, phase, iteration, and complete validator problem list after rollback.
+Failure events record the same problem list before re-raising.
+These diagnostics are conversion-session state
+only: they are not inserted into ModelIR metadata, legacy return dictionaries, coverage/correspondence reports, or public JSON schemas.

 The attention module also owns the QKV Slice canonicalization pair.
 One pass replaces compatible Slice branches with Gather/Reshape views; the next replaces three compatible branches with a single Split.
 Both require fully known,